 - ½ lime for juicing

-- 1 ¼ tbsp.
-Chinese Five Spice – In the spice section of the supermarket
+- 1 ¼ tablespoon Chinese Five Spice – In the spice section of the supermarket

-- 15 oz extra firm tofu – pressed and chopped into small pieces
+- 15 ounce extra firm tofu – pressed and chopped into small pieces

 - 6 large lettuce leaves – washed and patted dry see note